bimdata/python-api-client/docs/CollaborationApi.md

 Update some fields of a folder

  Update some fields of a folder.
-Only project admins can update the `default_permission` field  Required scopes: document:write
+Only project admins can update the `default_permission` field.  `default_permission` choices are : ``` 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRTIE ``` When this route is used, the permission of all children in the folder will be updated unless a child has already been updated with this route.
+In this case, if the updated permission is the same as the previously modified child's, the child will lose its \"independence\" and follow the parent's future permission when it is modified again.
+Caution: The 'default_permission' field is not applied to users belonging to one or more groups.
+Required scopes: document:write

 ### Example